OWASP/secure-coding-practices-quick-reference-guide/en/us/01-introduction/01-chapter1.markdown

 Securing critical software resources is more important than ever as the focus of attackers has steadily moved toward the application layer.
-A 2009 SANS study^1^ found that attacks against web applications constitute more than 60% of the total attack attempts observed on the Internet.
+A 2009 SANS study found that attacks against web applications constitute more than 60% of the total attack attempts observed on the Internet.